GoofGarage/Win11Clean/03_POST_INSTALL_CONFIGURATION.md

   * Improving security by having Windows Defender update more frequently, and using MAPS

 This will make Windows 11 more familiar, as well as eliminate data collection and a fair number of background tasks.
-It will also reduce the initial commit charge of logging into the Explorer window manager to under 2GB of memory, which is roughly inline with Windows 10.
+It will also reduce the initial commit charge of logging into the Explorer window manager to ~1.7GB of memory, which is roughly inline with Windows 10.

 ---